publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schIII/m__us_usc_t25_s1632.md

     (e) __Amount of assistance__

-        (1) The Secretary is authorized to provide financial assistance to Indian tribes and communities in an amount equal to the Federal share of the costs of operating, managing, and maintaining the facilities provided under the plan described in subsection (c) of this section.
+        (1) The Secretary is authorized to provide financial assistance to Indian tribes and communities in an amount equal to the Federal share of the costs of operating, managing, and maintaining the facilities provided under the plan described in subsection (c).

         (2) For the purposes of paragraph (1), the term “Federal share” means 80 percent of the costs described in paragraph (1).